Multiplayer bandits without observing collision information: Relaxing the assumptions.

 which is within a constant multiplicative factor of the upper bound for $R(T)$.

-\subsection{Other reward distributions}
+\subsection{Other reward distributions.}

+The assumption that the rewards always lie in $[0,1]$ can be relaxed, independently of other assumptions, to the assumption that the rewards have subgaussian distributions with mean lying in a known interval; of course the regret bounds must be re-normalized, and we also get a multiplicative logarithmic factor in some cases.

-In Theorems~\ref{thm:firstmain} and~\ref{thm:secondmain} we assumed the rewards are supported on $[0,1]$.
-We used this assumption in three ways: first, we used that the expected regret incurred any round can be bounded by $m$, second, that the rewards satisfy the Chernoff-Hoeffding concentration inequality (Proposition~\ref{prop:concentration}(a)), and third, for correctness proofs of the MusicalChairs1,2 subroutines we used the fact that $\p{X>0}\geq \E X$ for any random variable $X\in[0,1]$.
+In the proofs, we have used this assumption in three ways: first, we used that the expected regret incurred any round can be bounded by $m$; second, that the rewards satisfy the Chernoff-Hoeffding concentration inequality (Proposition~\ref{prop:concentration}(a)); and third, for bounding the failure probability of MusicalChairs2,3 subroutines we used that $\p{X>0}\geq \E X$ for any random variable $X\in[0,1]$.

-A random variable $X$ is {\em$\sigma$-sub-Gaussian} if $ \max\{\p{X-\E X <-t},\p{X-\E X >t}\} \\< \exp(-t^2/2\sigma^2)$, for example a standard normal random variable is $1$-sub-Gaussian.
-The first two facts hold for $\sigma$-sub-Gaussian random variables whose means lie in a bounded interval $[0,c]$ (with appropriate adjustments).
-For the proofs, see~\citet*[Section~2.5]{hdp-vershynin}.
+A random variable $X$ is {\em$\sigma$-sub-Gaussian} if $ \max\{\p{X-\E X <-t},\p{X-\E X >t}\} < \exp(-t^2/2\sigma^2)$; for example, a standard normal random variable is $1$-sub-Gaussian.
+The first two facts hold, with appropriate adjustments, for $\sigma$-sub-Gaussian random variables whose means lie in a bounded interval $[0,b]$, see, e.g.,~\cite[Chapter~2]{hdp-vershynin}.
 The third fact also holds up to a logarithmic factor, see Lemma~\ref{lem:subgaussianpositivity} below.
-Hence, our main theorems can be readily extended to such distributions, with appropriate adjustments.
+Hence, after appropriate adjustments, our main theorems can be readily extended to such distributions.

 \begin{lemma} Let $X\geq0$ be a random variable with mean $\mu$ that satisfies $\p{X > \mu + t} < \exp(-t^2/2\sigma^2)$.
 Then we have $\p{X>0} \geq \min \{|\mu/(\sigma \log (\sigma/\mu))|,1 \}/99$. \end{lemma} \begin{proof} By dividing $X$ by $\sigma$ we may assume $\sigma=1$.
 Let $t\geq 0$ be a parameter to be chosen later, and define $Y = X \cdot \mathbf{1}[X > t+ \mu] $ and $Z = X \cdot \mathbf{1}[X \leq t+ \mu] $.
 Note that $\mu = \E X = \E Y + \E Z$ and $\E Z \leq \p{X>0} (t+\mu)$.
 We next write $\E Y$ as